 The form is called a section 78B application.
 You can only apply once per fine so please read the form carefully so that you understand the reasons for challenging the fine being sent to the court.
 You must show that your situation fits one of these reasons to have your application approved.

-You may download an application form, ask for one from our staff by calling 0800 4 FINES.
+Download the below application form or ask for one from our staff by calling 0800 4 FINES.

-If your application is declined
+After your application is approved:

 If your application has been declined you can: